joaquincasares/cassandralauncher/README.md

-# Cassandra Launcher (and Cluster Launcher)
+# Cassandra Launcher (and Plain Image Launcher)

 This project has two offerings.
 They are:

 1. Cassandra Launcher - An easy to use, interactive command line interface that allows you to deterministically launch a DataStax Community or DataStax Enterprise cluster in under a minute.
 This component also comes with a fully scriptable interface for cluster launches straight from the command line.
-2. Cluster Launcher - A great tool that combines both Amazon's EC2 and Rackspace's Cloudservers into a single tool that allows for deterministicly easy clustering, keyless ssh, and interactive prompts for choosing your environment.
+2. Plain Image Launcher - A great tool that combines both Amazon's EC2 and Rackspace's Cloudservers into a single tool that allows for deterministicly easy clustering, keyless ssh, and interactive prompts for choosing your environment.
 No longer must you search for images IDs or wait past page reloads for a cluster since this is all done on the client side.

 ## Installation